-So while some botanicals are steeped, others will be placed at the top of the still to infuse the vapours.
-One famous example of this is Hendrick’s Gin, which uses two separate stills (one for steeping botanicals for 24 hours before boiling, and one for vapour infusion of different botanicals) and then combines the distillates for the final blend, along with the addition of its well-recognised cucumber and rose petal essence.
+While some botanicals are steeped, others will be placed at the top of the still to infuse the vapors.
+One famous example of this is Hendrick’s Gin, which uses two separate stills (one for steeping botanicals for 24 hours before boiling, and one for vapor infusion of different botanicals) and then combines the distillates for the final blend, along with the addition of its well-recognized cucumber and rose petal essence.

 In recent years, there’s been a rise in more unusual production methods.
-As producers try to develop new styles and flavours of Gin, to push the category and find a niche, the need for trying new methods of extracting flavours, as well as using more unusual botanicals, has grown.
+As producers try to develop new styles and flavors of Gin, to push the category and find a niche, the need for trying new ways of extracting flavors, and using more unusual botanicals, has grown.

-Vacuum distillation is, as the name suggests, when the redistillation of botanicals takes place in a vacuum.
-A vacuum - and here’s the techy science bit - creates a lower boiling point for the ethanol, which in a pot still would be somewhere around 85 - 95 degrees centigrade.
-The lower temperature means that the botanicals are essentially cooked less than they would be in a normal still, resulting in a more fresh flavoured Gin at the end of it all.
+As the name suggests, vacuum distillation is when the redistillation of botanicals takes place in a vacuum.
+The vacuum - and here’s the techy science bit - creates a lower boiling point for the ethanol, which in a pot still would be somewhere around 85 - 95 degrees centigrade.
+The lower temperature means that the botanicals are essentially cooked less than they would be in a normal still, resulting in a more fresh flavored Gin at the end of it all.

 Every Gin has its unique recipe

-It’s not just the way in which the botanical flavours make their way into a Gin which affects its flavour.
+It’s not just how the botanical flavors make their way into a Gin that affects its flavor.
 Every Gin is made to a specific recipe, with a specific number and weight of botanicals.

-While the flavour of one batch made by steeping and boiling will be totally different to one made using the vapour infusion method, even using the same method, and the same botanicals, can have different results.
+While the flavor of one batch made by steeping and boiling will be different from the one made using the vapor infusion method, even using the same method, and the same botanicals can have different results.